Home>Support>Sexual and gender-based violence

 Sciences Po promotes a culture of respect, courtesy and equality between people.
-SGBV has highly detrimental consequences on the lives of survivors and, as such, will not be tolerated at this institution.
+SGBV has many highly detrimental consequences on the lives of its survivors and, as such, will not be tolerated at this institution.

 With a system that prioritises listening to and supporting survivors, Sciences Po has implemented a university-wide policy ranging from preventive measures to sanctioning perpetrators.

 EVERYTHING YOU NEED TO KNOW ABOUT SCIENCES PO'S MECHANISM

 When they join Sciences Po, all faculty members make a commitment to adhering to the principles of mutual respect, dignity, equality and citizenship, including online.
 As of the academic year 2022/2023, all faculty members at Sciences Po will be required to complete a compulsory online training on SGBV.

 - Relations between teaching and research staff and the student community at Sciences Po must remain strictly professional, including during extra-curricular events (conference dinners, study trips etc.).